-1. BHMCT is a four years programme divided into eight semesters.

-2. A student of BHMCT programme must take 200 credits to full fill the total number of credits required for the completion of the academic programme

-3. The curriculum requires the students to spend at least 32 hours per semester for non credit course options such as Community Service, Sports Activities, Cultural Activities, General Intrest Activities during Semester III BHMCT and in order to encourage participation in extra curricular activities which is aimed at developing an all rounded personalaity of the students.

-4. After imparting general understanding of the hotel operations during the first two years of the academic programme, the studentns are provided with an opportunity to select areas of specialization in the fourth semester from amongst the Discipline Specific Elective courses in the fifth semester and in detail in the subsequent semesters.
+- 1. B.Sc (H & HA) is a three years programme divided into six semesters. - 2.
+A student of B.Sc (H & HA) programme must take 150 credits to full fill the total number of credits required for the completion of the academic Programme - 3.
+The curriculum requires the students to spend at least 32 hours per semester for non credit course options such as Community Service, Sports Activities, Cultural Activities, General Intrest Activities (during SemesterI and Semester III B.Sc(H&HA) in order to encourage participation in extra curricular activities which is aimed at developingan all rounded personalaity of the students. - 4.
+After imparting feneral understanding of the hotel operations during the first three semeseters, the studentns are provided with an opportunity to select areas of specialization in the fourth semester from amongst the Discipline Specific Elective courses in the fourth semester and in detail in the subsequent semesters.

-5. Students have to choose and study atleast any two courses from among the list of Ability Enhancing Elective Courses and atleast any two courses from among the list of Skil lEnhancing Elective Courses of their choice during the third and fourth year of BHMCT Ability Enhancing Elective course and Skill Enhancing Elective course carries 04 credits each.

-6. The programme includes on the job learning in the form of Industrial Exposure for a period of 21 weeks in a classified hotel of 3-star category and above in the elected discipline of specialization during eight semesters with 21 creditd.

-7. The medium of instruction and examination will be English.

-8. A student would be required to complete the course within 08 academic years from the date of admission.

-9.Outline of the Structure of BHMCT programme is given in Appendix I and Detailed Syllabus is given in Annexure II.
+- 5. Students have to choose and study atleast any two courses from among the list of Ability Enhancing Elective Courses and atleast any two courses from among the list of Skill Enhancing Elective Courses of their choice during the second and third year of their choice during the Second & Third Year of B.Sc (H&HA).
+Ability Enhancing Elective course and Skill Enhancing Elective course carries 04 credits each. - 6.
+The programme includes on the job learning in the form of Industrial Exposure for a period of 18 weeks in a classified hotel of 3 star category and above during the fourth semester with 31 credits. - 7.
+The medium of instruction and examination will be English. - 8.
+A student would be required to complete the course within 08 academic years from the date of admission. - 9.
+Outline of the Structure of B.Sc (H&HA) programme is given in Appendix I and Detailed Syllabus is given in Annexure II.